-Successive pressing of the key in question (F1 or F2) makes it possible to select from among the available gamma curves.
+Successive pressing F1 or F2 key makes it possible to select from among the available gamma curves.

 SOURCE INFORMATION

 When active (YES) each time the source is changed information is displayed relative to the signal type.
 If inactive, (NO) no information about the source is displayed.